 Mac: Carlo Cazali!
 It's been years!

-- In Thane's loyalty mission in Mass Effect 2, the player encounters a character named Mouse, who, as the conversation plays out, was a street urchin who served as Thane's contact in the underworld.
+- In Thane's loyalty mission in Mass Effect 2, the player encounters a character named Mouse, who we learn, as the conversation plays out, was a street urchin who served as Thane's contact in the underworld.

 - Something like this happens in Teen Titans.
 When the Titans go to Starfire's birthplace, she immediately gets into a shouting match with a huge, haggard, tough-looking guard.
 With the rest of the Titans on their guard, the huge guard starts tickling Starfire, and the two embrace.
 Turns out he was her nanny.